aramis-lab/leaspy/README.md

 - predicting future observations
 - simulating virtual patients to un-bias the initial cohort or mimics its characteristics

-The software package can be used with scalar multivariate data whose progression can be modelled by a logistic shape, an exponential decay or a linear progression.
+The software package can be used with scalar multivariate data whose progression can be described by a logistic model, linear, joint or mixture model.
 The simplest type of data handled by the software are scalar data: they correspond to one (univariate) or multiple (multivariate) measurement(s) per patient observation.
 This includes, for instance, clinical scores, cognitive assessments, physiological measurements (e.g. blood markers, radioactive markers) but also imaging-derived data that are rescaled, for instance, between 0 and 1 to describe a logistic progression.

 ### Main features
 - `fit` : determine the **population parameters** that describe the disease progression at the population level
-- `personalize` : determine the **individual parameters** that characterize the individual scenario of biomarker progression
+- `personalize` : determine the **individual parameters** that characterize the individual scenario of feature progression
-- `estimate` : evaluate the biomarker values of a patient at any age, either for missing value imputation or future prediction
+- `estimate` : evaluate the feature values of a patient at any age, either for missing value imputation or future prediction
 - `simulate` : generate synthetic data from the model

 ### Further information
 More detailed explanations about the models themselves and about the estimation procedure can be found in the following articles :

 - **Mathematical framework**: *A Bayesian mixed-effects model to learn trajectories of changes from repeated manifold-valued observations*.
 Jean-Baptiste Schiratti, Stéphanie Allassonnière, Olivier Colliot, and Stanley Durrleman.
 The Journal of Machine Learning Research, 18:1–33, December 2017.
 [Open Access](https://hal.archives-ouvertes.fr/hal-01540367).
-- **Application to imaging data**: *Statistical learning of spatiotemporal patterns from longitudinal manifold-valued networks*.
-I. Koval, J.-B. Schiratti, A. Routier, M. Bacci, O. Colliot, S. Allassonnière and S. Durrleman.
-MICCAI, September 2017.
-[Open Access](https://hal.archives-ouvertes.fr/hal-01540828)
-- **Application to imaging data**: *Spatiotemporal Propagation of the Cortical Atrophy: Population and Individual Patterns*.
-Igor Koval, Jean-Baptiste Schiratti, Alexandre Routier, Michael Bacci, Olivier Colliot, Stéphanie Allassonnière, and Stanley Durrleman.
-Front Neurol.
-2018 May 4;9:235.
-[Open Access](https://hal.inria.fr/hal-01910400)
-- **Application to data with missing values**: *Learning disease progression models with longitudinal data and missing values*.
-R. Couronne, M. Vidailhet, JC.
-Corvol, S. Lehéricy, S. Durrleman.
-ISBI, April 2019.
-[Open Access](https://hal.archives-ouvertes.fr/hal-02091571)
-- **Intensive application for Alzheimer's Disease progression**: *AD Course Map charts Alzheimer's disease progression*, I. Koval, A. Bone, M. Louis, S. Bottani, A. Marcoux, J. Samper-Gonzalez, N. Burgos, B. Charlier, A. Bertrand, S. Epelbaum, O. Colliot, S. Allassonniere & S. Durrleman, Scientific Reports, 2021.
-11(1):1-16 [Open Access](https://hal.inria.fr/hal-01964821)
-- [www.digital-brain.org](https://www.digital-brain.org): website related to the application of the model for Alzheimer's disease
-- [Disease Course Mapping](https://disease-progression-modelling.github.io/pages/models/disease_course_mapping.html) webpage by Igor Koval
+- **Mixture Model**: *A mixture model for subtype identification: Application to CADASIL* Sofia Kaisaridi, Juliette Ortholand, Caglayan Tuna, Nicolas Gensollen, and Sophie Tezenas Du Montcel.
+ISCB 46-46th Annual Conference of the International Society for Clinical Biostatistics, August 2025.
+[Open Access](https://hal.science/hal-05266776v1)
+- **Joint Model**: *Joint model with latent disease age: overcoming the need for reference time* Juliette Ortholand, Nicolas Gensollen, Stanley Durrleman, Sophie Tezenas du Montcel. arXiv preprint arXiv:2401.17249.
+2024 [Open Access](https://arxiv.org/abs/2401.17249)

 ## License
-The package is distributed under the BSD 3-Clause license.
+The package is distributed under the BSD-3 license.

 ## Support
 The development of this software has been supported by the European Union H2020 program (project EuroPOND, grant number 666992, project HBP SGA1 grant number 720270), by the European Research Council (to Stanley Durrleman project LEASP, grant number 678304) and by the ICM Big Brain Theory Program (project DYNAMO).